ENCCS/openfoam/content/handson.rst

 .. image:: img/motorbike_overall.png

 This is a more advanced case than the cavity, involving *snappyHexMesh* to generate the mesh, RANS modelling, and using several function objects.
+In OpenFOAM-speak, function objects are forms of computation or data manipulation that can be executed "online" while the solver is running or in a separate post-processing step; common function objects are, for example:

+- Sample a quantity on a point/line/plane/patch/cloud and save it on disk;
+- Solve an additional transport equation (e.g. temperature in an incompressible flow)
+- Seed the flow with Lagrangian particles (one-way LPT);
+- Streamlines;
+- ...

 Notice that OpenFOAM cases are not backwards-compatible, so a tutorial from the current OpenFOAM version is needed.